juju/docs/src/en/credentials.md

 You can use a YAML-formatted file to store credentials for any cloud.
 Below we provide a sample file, which we will call `mycreds.yaml`.
 It includes many of the clouds supported by Juju and uses the most common options.
-Note the MAAS and OpenStack clouds, called 'homemaas' and 'homestack' respectively.
+Note the MAAS cloud and the two OpenStack clouds, called 'homemaas', 'homestack-kv2' and 'homestack-kv23' respectively.

 ```yaml
 credentials: